Official State of Rhode Island website

 • Be 18 years of age or older.

 • Be a practicing artist.
-RISCA defines practicing artist as a person that intentionally creates or practices art in any discipline that:
+RISCA defines practicing artist as: A person that intentionally creates or practices art in any discipline that:

 • Has sought learning or training in the artistic field from any source, not necessarily in formal academic institutions.